 We came up with the idea of providing monthly “pre-mortems,” whereby I would take a look at page designs, photo layouts, headlines and infographics submitted to me by the staff just before deadline, so that I may coach them to produce their most creative work as well as help ensure adherence to the new styles.

 (A note about “pre-mortems.”
 For years I have preferred that term, and philosophy, over that of “post-mortems.”
 During a post-mortem critique, after publication, it is too late to fix areas of concern that would benefit readers or advertisers.
 If something was so “off,” why did it get published in the first place?
 Instead, I prefer to be as critical as possible during the production process, and offer up advice that might actually improve the product at hand.
-As a bonus, we can examine and discuss the system that allows disconnect to happen, as well.)
+As a bonus, we can examine and discuss the system that allows disconnect to happen, as well.
+For a longer discussion of pre-mortems vs. post-mortems, visit this link.)

 We’ve just concluded a year and a half of this engagement for Athletic Business.
 One requirement: The staff really had to adhere to a more disciplined deadline schedule, in order to build in 24-48 hours for me to review key pages before release to their printers.
 We also refined planning strategies and other expectations to avoid the deadline mashup that often prevents adequate time for “review and repair.”